Andrettin/Wyrmsun/readme.txt

 - The Wood Plow and Iron-Tipped Wood Plow technologies are now researchable in grand strategy mode (each provides +100% to food production).
 - The Bountiful Harvest event now grants additional food in every province, rather than giving extra gold to the player.
 - Added an enormous number of new factions to populate historical Europe.
+- Grand strategy gold mine graphics have been reworked, and now have player color (by Jinn).

 * Maps
 - Improvements to the generation of the Belfort, Braga, Malmo, Novgorod, Oderzo, Regensburg, Salzburg and Tanais maps.